 So choosing an obscure major isn't a guarantee of an increased chance of getting into college.
 But are there certain majors that improve your chance of getting into college?
 Possibly, but before we get into them it's important to know that there are much more effective ways to improve your admissions chances compared to picking a less common major.
 Your major, at best, will only ever have a small impact on your applications, possibly helping you if you are right on the cusp of being admitted or not.
 To really improve your chances of getting into your dream school, it's much more effective to focus on your grades, test scores, extracurriculars, personal statement, and/or letters of recommendation.

 However, it is true that, for schools that consider majors, certain majors have higher acceptance rates than others.
 Below we go over some of the more competitive majors and some of the least competitive majors.
 It's important to remember that this will vary by school, but we've included examples of particular schools to show how the data actually looks.
-A lot of this data comes from a hero Redditor who compiled admissions statistics for different majors at UC schools from 2018.
-We've focused on UCLA and UC Berkeley since they have the fullest data sets, but the trends hold true for the majority of UC schools.
+This data comes from a combination of the most current admissions statistics provided on individual schools’ websites, data from US News and World Report, and the data compiled in this spreadsheet by a helpful Redditor!
+We’ve focused on UC System schools since they have the most complete data sets, but these trends typically hold true across other schools’ admissions statistics as well.